Bottom of page; return links and contact information

 Updated information on Internet Resources.
 All Internet Resources listed in the chapter handouts are listed on my page of Molecular Biology Internet Resources.
 When I learn of corrections to the web addresses, I update that page.
 I also add some new sites to that page.

-Many of the handouts listed below are DOC files from Word 6, and should read fine with any more recent version of Word.
-These DOC files lack (occasional) paste-in attachments.
-Some are PDF files; I am gradually moving toward posting the PDF files, which include most figures.
+The handouts listed below are PDF files.
+These PDF files lack (occasional) paste-in attachments.
 (The first chapter handout is also available as a web page, listed below.)

 If you have any problems with downloading or reading files, see page File problems.